-The supplemental front air bags, supplemental side air bags, curtain side-impact air bags (if so equipped) and pre-tensioner seat belts are designed to inflate on a one-time-only basis.
+The supplemental front air bags, pre-tensioner seat belts and supplemental side air bags (if so equipped) are designed to inflate on a one-timeonly basis.
 As a reminder, unless it is damaged, the supplemental air bag warning light remains illuminated after inflation has occurred.
 Repair and replacement of these supplemental air bag systems should be done only by a NISSAN dealer.

-When maintenance work is required on the vehicle, the supplemental front air bags, supplemental side air bags, curtain side-impact air bags (if so equipped), pre-tensioner seat belts and related parts should be pointed out to the person performing the maintenance.
+When maintenance work is required on the vehicle, the supplemental front air bags, supplemental side air bags (if so equipped), pretensioner seat belts and related parts should be pointed out to the person performing the maintenance.
 The ignition key should always be in the LOCK position when working under the hood or inside the vehicle.